Careers in Public Health

 Opportunities - UK

 - Research – apply for PhD funding.
-There is an extensive peer group of PhD researchers at Imperial within the Epidemiology and Public Health division
+There is an extensive peer group of PhD researchers at Imperial within the School of Public Health.

 - Voluntary, Private or NGO sector – apply to a range of organisations who need public health skills including pharmaceutical companies and charities, such as Oxfam.